Easiest Vanilla Cake

 - ½ cup (1 stick) unsalted butter at room temperature, plus more for greasing the pans

 - 2 cups all-purpose flour plus more for flouring the pans

 - ½ teaspoon kosher salt

 - 1 cup whole milk

 - 2 teaspoons pure vanilla extract

-2. In a large bowl (an upright mixer if you have one), beat the butter and sugar together until well combined.
+- In a large bowl (an upright mixer if you have one…otherwise use an electric mixer), beat the butter and sugar together until well combined.
 Beat in the eggs one at a time.
-Beat in the baking powder, salt and flour until combine, then beat in the milk and vanilla, mixing until the batter is smooth.
+Beat in the baking powder, salt and flour until combined, then beat in the milk and vanilla, mixing until the batter is smooth.

 - Divide the batter evenly between the two pans, and bake for 25 to 32 minutes, until a toothpick inserted into the center of the cakes comes out clean.
 Cool the cakes in their pans on wire racks for 15 minutes, then turn the cakes out of the pans, and finish cooling them upright on the wire racks.